InitusNovus/fs_exercise/README.md

 let testColumnName = "B"
 printfn "%.2f" (averageOfColumn testFileName testColumnName) // Should print 5.00
 ```
 These problem statements and tasks should provide more guidance for completing the remaining problems.
-If you need more assistance, please don't hesitate to ask.

 ## Problem 10.
 Contact List Manager (upcoming)
 ### Subject
 Command-line interface, Data Manipulation